 Yes, it’s possible!

 You must go to a SAAQ service centre to carry out this transaction.
-Agents do not offer this service.

 Contact the SAAQ to know the pricing.
 However, the renewal for the duration of the road test only is free.